Gerard NahumThis is a featured page

 M_{bit} = 10^{-36} kg \, (verbal approximation) or 3.3 \times 10^{-38} kg \,(exact value)

-Beyond this, Nahum estimates that consciousness may be comprised of a minimum of 1-10 million bits of information, but that he doesn't really know how much more may be necessary.
+Beyond this, Nahum estimates that consciousness may be comprised of a minimum of 1-10 million bits of information, but that he doesn't know how much more may be necessary.
 Based on this logic, he postulates that one could measure the changes in mass that are associated with the loss of information comprising consciousness at death using scales that have at least picogram (10^{-12} g \,) sensitivity or better.
 On this basis, Nahum postulates that the weight of the consciousness W(t) surviving after death can be quantified by the following expression:

 \int\limits_{t_0}^{t} W(t) dt = \frac{g}{c^2} \left ( \int\limits_{t_0}^{t} E(t) dt + \int\limits_{t_0}^{t} C(t) dt \right ) \,